-Aside from the sweets that give the cafe its name, the establishment also offers a decent, but basic, menu of freshly made breakfast and lunch dishes that can be spiced to order with any number of local hot sauces on offer.
+Aside from the sweets that give the cafe its name, the establishment also offers a basic menu of breakfast and lunch dishes that might be improved with any number of local hot sauces on offer.
 (You can even buy some of them to bring home with you after leaving your heart in NOLA.)
-We’ve always treated ourselves to the breakfast croissant, though that Crawfish Omelet certainly sounds tasty.
+Stick to the breakfast croissant; simple and fills the hole left behind by that handover.
 On a budget, then this place can’t be beat.
 Every item on the menu is under $10 USD!
 Cafe Beignet is open daily from 7:00 AM until 5:00 PM.
 Set of Drifters video: Check out our YouTube channel for video from this event!

 Set of Drifters tip: Make sure to say "bonjour" to the cafe's resident cat!
 (And watch out for those sparrows who like to dive bomb the floor’s crumb collective.)

 Cafe Beignet - 334-B Royal Street, New Orleans, LA 70116, (504) 524-5530